johtela/vscode-modaledit/README.md

-# DIY Normal Mode for VS Code
+# Vim-like Modal Editing in VS Code

 ModalEdit is a simple but powerful extension that adds configurable "normal" mode to VS Code.
 [Vim][2] made the concept of [modal editing][1] popular among